StatisticalRethinkingJulia/DynamicHMCModels.jl/README.md

 This package contains Julia versions of selected models contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

-SRDynamicHMC contails the models from Statistical Rethinking using DynamicHMC.jl
+DynamicHMCModels contails the models from Statistical Rethinking using DynamicHMC.jl

 ## Acknowledgements